timeplus-io/docs/docs/viz.md

 ## Integration with External BI

-You can call Timeplus SDK to load the data and render the chart with 3rd party charting libraries.
+You can use [JDBC](https://github.com/timeplus-io/proton-java-driver) or [ODBC](https://github.com/timeplus-io/proton-odbc) drivers of Timeplus to run queries and visualized the results in various BI tools, such as [Metabase](https://github.com/timeplus-io/metabase-proton-driver).

-For Proton users, you can also try https://github.com/timeplus-io/proton-grafana-source It has been submitted to Grafana Inc and waiting for approval to list on its marketplace.
+We also released [a Grafana data source plugin](integration-grafana) to visualize streaming SQL without refreshing the dashboard.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/cBRl1k9qWZc?si=TzVpULg-B0b0T5GE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+For highly customizable charts, you can also call Timeplus SDK to load the data and render the chart with 3rd party charting libraries.